Foods to Boost the Immune System

 By Dr. Michelle Kmiec, OHH Founder

 Every year, come December or January, the CDC announces that the cold and flu season is upon us.
 Various media outlets report almost daily about the latest “flu epidemic,” and pharmacy shelves are overflowing with medications to treat the symptoms of the common cold and flu.
+And, of course, more recently, we can also add COVID-19.

-That said, what we don’t hear enough about is the importance of proper nutrition, a well-rounded exercise regime, and the ability to effectively manage stress, all as a means to naturally increase resistance to colds, flu, infection.
+That said, what we don’t hear enough about is the importance of proper nutrition, a well-rounded exercise regime, and the ability to effectively manage stress, all as a means to naturally increase resistance to colds, flu, and infection.
 And there is no reason to think otherwise regarding COVID-19.

 In other words, they all help to build a healthy immune system!